Frequently Asked Questions

 What does your fee include?

-Each session is billed a flat-rate fee that is comparable to most New York City psychiatrists.
+Each session is billed a flat-rate fee.
 There are no extra charges for initial evaluations, brief phone calls and emails, medication refills, prior authorizations for prescriptions, or sessions involving presence of family members or significant others.

 How does payment work?

 My fee is due in full at the start of the session.
 I accept credit card, HSA (Health Savings Account), FSA (Flexible Spending Account) and cash.
 I do not accept checks at this time.

 Do you take insurance?